ashesbloom/Heathcare-Website/README.md

   PATIENT'S PORTAL:
-        There Patient can connect with doctor through live video calling Also can book the appointments
+        There Patient can connect with doctor through live video calling

+            for video calling we used an API of  'videoSDK' and listen through the authorised port and tokens via PHP

+        Also can book the appointments
         There are some FAQs aslo